 Measuring Employee Turnover Rate

-Before measuring the employee turnover rate, you must first choose the time frame; this could be either a month, quarter, or year.
+Before starting to calculate employee turnover rate, you must first choose the time frame; this could be either a month, quarter, or year.
 Then, follow these three steps to measure the employee turnover rate:

 1. Gather Necessary Data